The Different Types of Reusable Nappies

 We all know that disposables are bad for the environment, leave chemicals next to babies skin, run out, and don't look too comfortable!
 Mostly new parents opt for them assuming they are easier, more convenient and less messy than cloth!

 This is just not the case!
-Washable nappies have moved on a lot from the days of boiling terry squares on the stove and draping rubber pants everywhere as have our washing machines and detergents.
+Washable nappies have moved on a lot from the days of boiling terry squares on the stove, safety pins and draping rubber pants everywhere, as have our washing machines and detergents.

 In the last few years there has been a huge shift towards people using reusable nappies on their babies.

 Cloth nappies have a clear health advantage to your child.
 They are a good choice for the environment and are more reliable than disposable nappies - no poonamis and nappy leaks in cloth!
 They can be used from your first child right through to your second, third, fourth and STILL be sold when you are done.
 I'd recommend buying a few different types rather than bulk buying one kind.

 Cloth is gentler on sensitive skin and reducing the chemicals that are around your baby is vital.
 But what to buy?
 There are so many types!
 In this article we'll explain what each type of nappy is and look at the pros and cons.

 The main types of cloth nappies are -